Juan Elias Garcia

 Juan Elias Garcia (born January 12, 1993) is a Salvadoran-American man on the FBI Ten Most Wanted Fugitives list for killing his 19-year-old ex-girlfriend and letting fellow MS-13 gang members shoot her two-year-old son as he grabbed Garcia's leg for help.
 The murder occurred on February 4, 2010, while Garcia was added to the list on March 26, 2014.
-He surrendered only days after being on the list.
+He surrendered a day after being on the list.

-Garcia was convicted in March 2013 of the murders of Vanessa Argueta and Diego Torres.
+Garcia was convicted in March 2013 of the murders of Vanessa Argueta and Diego Torres and sentenced to life in prison.